 - 1. The rider and one (1) crew member are allowed on the start line.
-The crew member must wear a TEK vest or appropriate chest protection approved by ISOC.
+The crew member must wear a TEK vest or appropriate chest protection approved by ISOC and must also have a crew ISR membership.
 The rider is the ONLY person allowed in front of the machine. - 2.
-Once the machine leaves the start line on its own power, the machine is considered to have started the race. - 3.
-A rider may raise his hand if there is an equipment problem on the start line.
+Once the machine leaves the start line on its own power, the machine is considered to have started the race.

+3. A rider may raise his hand if there is an equipment problem on the start line.
 The starting flagman will wait a maximum of two (2) minutes for the rider to correct the problem.